-Your dog has had their eyes on your plate from the instant you scooped food onto it.
-Before then they might have been roaming around your home, but now they’re stuck like a magnet by your side, eyes wide and tail wagging with expectation.
+Your dog has had its eyes on your plate from the instant you scooped food onto it.
+Before then, they might have been roaming around your home, but now they’re stuck like a magnet by your side, eyes wide and tail wagging with expectation.
 Finally, you give in and give them a few scraps.

 Dogs and Rice

-To answer the main question as quickly and clearly as possible – yes, rice in general and brown rice in particular should be perfectly fine for your dog to consume.
-There are, of course, ways to make it healthier and to ensure that your dog gets the most out of them, but overall, rice is rice, and rice is fine.
+To answer the main question as quickly and clearly as possible – yes, rice in general and brown rice, in particular, should be wonderful for your dog to consume.
+There are, of course, ways to make it healthier and ensure that your dog gets the most out of them, but overall, rice is rice, and rice is fine.

 Why is rice okay for dogs to eat?
-After all, isn’t it the case that there are foods that are okay for humans to eat but not dogs?
+After all, isn’t it the case that there are okay foods for humans to eat but not dogs?

 By contrast, dogs’ bodies can process rice just fine.
 Dogs may not “need” rice, given the fact that they are carnivorous by nature, but eating rice won’t hurt them.
 In fact, it may help them.
 Some of the potential health benefits of feeding your dog rice include adding carbs, fiber, and Vitamin B to their diet.